-The residents and businesses shown in yellow on Attachment 1 were informed of this report and that the current 2P parking restriction on Leake Street is recommended to be retained.
+The residents and businesses shown in yellow on Attachment 1 will be informed that the current 2P parking restriction is to be retained, in accordance with Council's decision.
 The businesses shown in Attachment 1 will be advised that 5P parking suitable for staff will be available further south on Leake Street before Grosvenor Road.